 She earned her undergraduate degree from Brandeis University and her Graduate degree from Alliant International University in San Diego.
 Additional training was completed at the Fielding Institute through their post-doctoral certification program in Neuropsychological Assessment and Intervention.

 Dr. Biesman specializes in working with children and adolescents with neurodevelopmental disorders as well as their parents and larger family system.
 She is highly specialized in the area of Autistic Spectrum Disorders and can evaluate and provide consultation for very young children, being instrumental in establishing early diagnosis and intervention programs and herself providing essential treatment components.
 While Dr. Biesman has vast training focused on early intervention needs; she also regularly assesses children, adolescents and young adults with a variety of learning, attention, sensory, executive functioning, and psychological barriers — focusing on identifying essential elements of important transitions including matriculation to higher grades and to college settings.

-facilitating greater understanding of essential strengths and areas of need while ensuring that referral questions are answered in a clear and thorough manner.
+facilitating a greater understanding of essential strengths and areas of need while ensuring that referral questions are answered clearly and thoroughly.
 Recommendations are specific and helpful in the context of a well-formulated overall treatment plan.